-Crime statistics that are provided in this annual report are based upon incidents reported to the KU Public Safety Office (KUPSO), Office of Student Affairs, Office of Civil Rights and Title IX, and the Department of Student Housing.
+Crime statistics that are provided in this annual report are based upon incidents reported to the KU Police Department (KUPD), Office of Student Affairs, Office of Civil Rights and Title IX, and the Department of Student Housing.
 Each year a variety of offices are asked to provide information on the educational and prevention programs conducted during that calendar year.

 The Department of Student Housing and the Office of Student Affairs keep count of disciplinary referrals made from across the university.
-The KUPSO provides crime statistics for criminal offenses occurring on the Lawrence campus.
-In addition, the KUPSO gathers applicable crime statistics for non-campus locations from the law enforcement agencies which have jurisdiction over those locations.
+KUPD provides crime statistics for criminal offenses occurring on the Lawrence and Edwards campuses.
+The Director of Clery Compliance gathers applicable crime statistics for non-campus locations from the law enforcement agencies which have jurisdiction over those locations.
 The Lawrence Police Department provides crime statistics for crimes reported at fraternities and sororities, as well as crimes reported on public property surrounding campus.

 Each year an e-mail notification is sent to all faculty, staff, and enrolled students to inform them of the University's Annual Security Report.
-It provides the website to access this report.
-Annual notice is also in the electronic news, KU Today.
-Prospective students are provided the Annual Security Report website address within the View Book and on the Admissions website.
-Human Resources provides notification to prospective employees in the online application process.
+It provides the website address to access this report.
+Annual notice is also given in the electronic news, KU Today.
+Prospective students and employees are notified in the online application process.
 Copies of the report may also be obtained at the Office of Civil Rights & Title IX, Room 1082, Dole Human Development Center, 1000 Sunnyside Ave., Lawrence, KS 66045, or by calling 785-864-6414.

-The statements contained in this report apply to both the Lawrence and Edwards campuses, unless a specific delineation between the two campuses is mentioned.
+The statements contained in this report apply to the Lawrence, Edwards, KU Hangars, and KU Field Station campuses, unless a specific delineation between the campuses is mentioned.